Problem Of Drinking Amongst College Freshman Not Going Away

-A recent study of 77,000 freshmen at University of North Texas revealed that students tend to drink more coming into fall than in the summer, and they are inclined to drink more in a shorter period of time.
+A recent study of 77,000 freshmen at the University of North Texas revealed that students tend to drink more coming into fall than in the summer, and they are inclined to drink more in a shorter period of time.
 Also, they seem to “move up” in categories–those who were non-drinkers start drinking; those who drank moderately become binge-drinkers.

 Is It Clever Marketing

 Nowadays, freshmen are given the impression of college life as one big party after another.
-So of course they enter school expecting it to be so.
+So, of course, they enter school expecting it to be so.
 Movies and online pictures portray college as a place to binge drink, so isn’t it a case of “When in Rome…”?